 In addition to what you put in your body, what you use in your home can really be toxic.

-So today I am sharing some great natural cleaning recipes to detoxify your home.
+So today I am sharing some great natural homemade cleaners to detoxify your home.

 And last month I wrote “Is Your Shampoo Making You Sick?” about toxins in hair products.